Garbaz/nim/README.md

-###What is this?
+###This is...

-This is a simple program to calculate terms in the "nim-world".
+... a simple program to calculate terms in the "nim-world".

 Parenthesises aren't supported yet (v0.1).